tom-englert/Wax/README.md

 # Wax ![Badge](https://tom-englert.visualstudio.com/_apis/public/build/definitions/75bf84d2-d359-404a-a712-07c9f693f635/6/badge)
-An interactive editor for WiX setup projects.
+An interactive editor for [WiX Toolset](http://wixtoolset.org/) setup projects.

 _Wax keeps your candle burning_

-While it's an easy task to create an empty setup project with the WiX toolkit, populating the list of deployable files and even more keeping the list up to date can be a very fumbling task.
+While it's an easy task to create an empty setup project with the [WiX Toolset](http://wixtoolset.org/), populating the list of deployable files and even more keeping the list up to date can be a very fumbling task.
 This tool is a Visual Studio Extension that helps you to create, verify and maintain the list of the deployed files in an interactive GUI.

 Just select the projects that you want to install in the list box on the left side.